-The police disclose personal data related to investigation and supervision tasks in connection to an individual matter or as a set of data also to competent authorities of member states of the European Union and the European Economic Area that process personal data in order to prevent, investigate or uncover crimes, take legal action in connection to a crime or enforce criminal sanctions.
+The police disclose personal data related to the prevention or uncovering of crimes in connection to an individual matter or as a set of data also to competent authorities of member states of the European Union and the European Economic Area that process personal data in order to prevent, investigate or uncover crimes, take legal action in connection to a crime or enforce criminal sanctions.
 This includes protection from and prevention of threats to general safety.
 The party obtaining the data has the right to process personal data on the same conditions that the police is allowed to process the data in question.

-The police disclose personal data related to investigation and supervision tasks in connection to an individual matter or as a set of data to Eurojust and other institutions established on the basis of the Treaty on the Functioning of the European Union, the duties of which include upholding social order and the judicial system, maintaining public order and security or preventing and solving crimes and considering the filing of charges, for the purpose of performing these duties.
+The police disclose personal data related to the prevention or uncovering of crimes in connection to an individual matter or as a set of data to Eurojust and other institutions established on the basis of the Treaty on the Functioning of the European Union, the duties of which include upholding social order and the judicial system, maintaining public order and security or preventing and solving crimes and considering the filing of charges, for the purpose of performing these duties.

-The police disclose personal data related to investigation and supervision tasks in connection to an individual matter or as a set of data to competent lawenforcement authorities in member states of the European Union at their request, provided that the data and intelligence information are needed to prevent or solve crimes.
+The police disclose personal data related to the prevention or uncovering of crimes in connection to an individual matter or as a set of data to competent law-enforcement authorities in member states of the European Union at their request, provided that the data and intelligence information are needed to prevent or solve crimes.
 A competent authority is obliged to disclose the above personal data to a competent law-enforcement authority in charge of criminal investigation or security intelligence in another member country unprompted if the disclosure can be assumed to contribute to the prevention or solving of crimes as per section 3(2) of the Act on Extradition on the Basis of an Offence Between Finland and Other Member States of the European Union (1286/2003).

-The police disclose personal data related to investigation and supervision duties to the European Union Agency for Law Enforcement Cooperation (Europol) in compliance with the Europol Regulation (EU) 2016/794 and the Act on the European Union Agency for Law Enforcement Cooperation (214/2017).
+The police disclose personal data related to the prevention or uncovering of crimes to the European Union Agency for Law Enforcement Cooperation (Europol) in compliance with the Europol Regulation (EU) 2016/794 and the Act on the European Union Agency for Law Enforcement Cooperation (214/2017).

-The police disclose personal data related to investigation and supervision duties on the basis of the Prüm Convention (54/2007) and the Prüm Decision (2008/615/JHA) to the member states party to the convention and to the extent specified in the Prüm Convention and Prüm Decision, especially to prevent terrorism and cross-border crime.
+The police disclose personal data related to the prevention or uncovering of crimes on the basis of the Prüm Convention (54/2007) and the Prüm Decision (2008/615/JHA) to the member states party of to the convention and to the extent specified in the Prüm Convention and Prüm Decision, especially to prevent terrorism and cross-border crime.

-The police disclose personal data related to investigation and supervision duties in connection to an individual matter or as a set of data to the International Criminal Police Organization (ICPO-Interpol) on the basis of chapter 7 of the Act on Data Protection in Criminal Matters, for the purpose specified in section 1(1) of said act.
+The police disclose personal data related to the prevention or uncovering of crimes as relating to an individual matter or as a set of data to the International Criminal Police Organisation (ICPO-Interpol) on the basis of chapter 7 of the Act on Data Protection in Criminal Matters, for the purpose specified in section 1(1) of said Act.